Why Anne Brigman Photography is Now As Relevant as Ever

 The thought of a woman making nude self-portraits of herself in the early 1900s was radical, but to do so in the rugged wilderness of the Sierra Nevada was revolutionary.

-To illustrate the way Anne Brigman’s work confronted art historical traditions, embraced nature and re-claimed a space for women, the museum is hosting a concurring exhibition titled Bare in the Landscape.
+To illustrate the way Anne Brigman’s work confronted art history traditions, embraced nature and re-claimed a space for women, the museum is hosting a concurring exhibition titled Bare in the Landscape.
 Comparing the proto-feminist landscape photographs of Brigman to her feminist counterparts of the latter twentieth- and early twenty-first centuries, the exhibition brings together photographs, films, and performance documentation by women artists who also situate the nude female body in outdoor landscapes.

 Anne Brigman Photography at Nevada Museum of Art